inducer/pyublas/doc/pymodule.rst

-**CAUTION:** In PyUblas version 0.91 and later, the sparse wrappers are an optional feature that has to be enabled at `configure` time with the option `--with-sparse-wrappers`.
+**CAUTION:** In PyUblas version 0.91 and later, the sparse wrappers are an optional feature that has to be enabled at `configure` time with the option :option:`--with-sparse-wrappers`.
 You may check for their presence using this
 function:

 .. function:: has_sparse_wrappers()